 Where to Stay

 What to Eat and Drink

 What to See and Do

 Not surprisingly, many of Piedmont’s activities include the celebration of food and wine.
-If you can split the price with a small group, a full-day wine tour with Anna Savino of Italianna is well worth the cost of about 100 euros per person ($117 USD).
+If you can split the price with a small group, a full-day wine tour with Anna Savino of ItaliAnna is well worth the cost of about 100 euros per person (about $117).